-The Cardiac Cathlab provides angiography, angioplasty, and electrophysiology procedures as well as pacemaker and defibrillator implants.
+The cardiac cathlab provides angiography, angioplasty, structural heart valve and electro physiology procedures, as well as pacemaker and defibrillator implants.

 X-Ray Angiography is a diagnostic method used to identify issues in coronary circulation, heart function and to assess pulmonary hypertension.

 Angioplasty is the process of treatment using balloons and specialized metal tubes (stents) to open blockages.